openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-1/02-container-libraries.md

 It's possible to leverage a lot of your existing architectural knowledge in a containerized environent.
-To do this, we need to understand some fundamental primatives including: libraries, containerized processes, regular processes, kernel data structures (namespaces, cgroups, SELinux).
+To do this, we need to understand some fundamental primitives including: libraries, containerized processes, regular processes, kernel data structures (namespaces, cgroups, SELinux).
 Containers started in the Linux kernel and remain there.
 What got easier over time, is how your start them - libraries like LXC, libcontainer, and LXD made it easier and easier to start containers on a Linux system.

 ![Container Libraries](../../assets/intro-openshift/container-internals-lab-1/02-container-libraries.png)